 Figure 10

 In developing this account as academic text, we are conscious of the protocol of accounting for our practice, of offering coherent explanations to ourselves and others, but we are perhaps more willing to be understood through the traces of dialogue as represented in object-image-word form.
 The event, the writing of the paper forced an inversion in the normal order of things, our things, our way of making meaning.
 A small catastrophe happened in the dissolution of our practice mind, but the use of written language in this article ensures that we continue to change and unfold.
 We are engaged in a practice which enables the agency of object-subject intra-action.
 There are moments of greater and lesser aesthetic valency, both ‘intelligibility and unintelligibility’ ebbs and flows as we grapple with what we are uttering.
 The judgement of these conversational utterances must be tethered to a process of intra-personal development as research-in-action within a specific context.
 To bring conventional visual aesthetics to bear on what emerges would, in the main, be an operation in an inappropriate register.
 These utterances can be simultaneously crucial milestones within a developmental journey towards a distinct art practice and dismissed or rejected on grounds of the conventions of visual aesthetics.
 There is a potential assumption that personal and interpersonal development within an arts practice and the making of art go hand-in-hand.
 Successful development and change can be made without art and successful art can be made that supresses or is indifferent to personal development.
 We sit in-between, forming our own register and making our own practice boundaries that we can rub-out, fret and reframe.
-The use of a pencil to punch out the shape of a boat from the sheet of corrugated cardboard (Fig. 11) leaves a jagged opening adept at holding a marble egg.
-The waning of one dominant vertex and the waxing of another enables the aperture to become a mask or a new skin (Fig.1).
+The use of a pencil to punch out the shape of a boat from the sheet of corrugated cardboard (Fig. 11) leaves a jagged opening adept at holding a marble egg.; the waning of one dominant vertex and the waxing of another enables the aperture to become a mask or a new skin (Fig.1).
 We take turns in peering through and being peered at and the greater degree of embodiment changes the meaning of our mattering and the mattering of our meaning.
 The words navigate, adhesive and incantation and the phrases a putting to and a placing that our conversation had literally inscribed on the surface are set in flux by the vertex shift.
 A digestive apparatus of knowing is materialised, it goes beyond any intentions we share and is at the limits of our comprehension.
 It is a process of performative mattering, a mattering-as-utterance, both active and embodied.